nicangeli/short_format_notes/_sessions/c1s2/1_using_git.md

 {% exercise %}
+1. Create a new folder that will be home to your personal project that you'll use throughout this course.
+(Or skip this if you already have something you want to use)
-1. Set up your `first_site` folder as a git repository: open up the github app, select `File > Add Local Repository ...` and select the `first_site` folder.
+2. Set up this folder as a git repository: open up Sourcetree, select `File > New/Clone ...` and select your folder in the destination path.
-2. **If you are on a mac**, tell git to ignore your `.DS_Store` files: in the settings panel of the github app, add the line `.DS_Store` in the 'Ignored files' section.
+3. Add your files to the staging area one by one using the Add button.
+The files should move from the working tree (bottom) panel to the staged panel (top).
-3. Commit your work to the repository: in the 'Changes' panel, click 'Select all', write a 'Commit Summary' in the box (e.g. "Created index.html") and click 'Commit'.
+4. Commit your work to the repository using the Commit button.
+Type a commit message and hit commit.
-6. Make some change to index.html (in Sublime Text)
+6. Make some change to index.html (in Sublime Text, or another file if you don't have an index.html file)
-7. Go back to the 'Changes' panel.
-Select and commit your changes, with a 'Commit Summary' describing what you did.
+7. Go back to Sourcetree.
+Select and commit your changes, with a 'Commit message' describing what you did.
 {% endexercise %}